UnixJunkie/molenc/README.md

 This is a counted, unfolded fingerprint of molecules.

-The fingerprint can be run using atom types (#pi-electrons, element, #HA neighbors) or rdkit pharmacophore features (Donor, Acceptor, PosIonizable, NegIonizable, Aromatic, Hydrophobe, LumpedHydrophobe, ZnBinder), if you want a fuzzier description of your molecules.
+The fingerprint can be run using atom types (#pi-electrons, element, #HA neighbors) or rdkit pharmacophore features (TODO) (Donor, Acceptor, PosIonizable, NegIonizable, Aromatic, Hydrophobe), if you want a fuzzier description of your molecules.

 # Bibliography